 Identify patterns in historical call data to accurately forecast call volume for different times of the day, week, or month.
 This allows for quick staffing adjustments to meet the demand for calls.

-Ensure agents have comprehensive training, access to relevant information, and the tools they need to handle calls efficiently and effectively.
-This helps in reduced call handling times and improved customer satisfaction.
+Verify that agents have received adequate training, have access to call-related information, and have the tools they need to handle calls quickly and effectively.

 Set up call queuing software that provides real-time queue monitoring, call routing capabilities, and analytics tools.
 This leads to data-driven decision-making and continuous improvement in performance